 What to do if my dog has fleas

-One of the first solutions to get rid of fleas is to bathe your pet.
-Just use lukewarm water and add some soap, which can help get the fleas off your pet’s fur and skin.
-If you’re thinking about using specialised flea shampoo or something similar, make sure to talk to your veterinarian first, as such products contain chemicals that can irritate the skin of your pet.
+One of the first solutions to get rid of fleas on your dog is to bathe it.
+Use lukewarm water and add some soap, which can help get the fleas off your dog’s fur and skin.
+If you’re thinking about using specialised flea shampoo or something similar, make sure to talk to your veterinarian first, as such products contain chemicals that can irritate the dog’s skin.

 How to prevent fleas on dogs

-If not taken care of properly, fleas can be a recurring pest, as even if you kill all of the adults, there can still be eggs and pupae waiting to hatch at the right moment.
-So what precautions should you take to ensure you’re not battling this jumping nuisance for an eternity?
+If not taken care of properly, fleas can be a recurring pest.
+Even if you kill all adults, there can still be eggs and pupae waiting to hatch at the right moment.
+Therefore, to prevent fleas on your dog, you can:

-Vacuuming regularly around the house is a great idea, along with high-temperature washes of bedding or fabrics where your dog has been.
-Give your sofa a good hoovering as well, especially in all the cracks and crevices.
-Don’t forget to empty the vacuum cleaner bag after each hoovering!
+Regular vacuuming throughout the house, combined with high-temperature washing of bedding and fabrics, can help prevent fleas.
+Give your sofa a good hoovering, and pay special attention to all cracks and crevices.
+Don’t forget to empty the vacuum cleaner bag outside after each hoovering!
 You need to keep in mind that wherever your dog has been for a longer period of time, there will likely be fleas.
 And yes, that can even mean your car.

-Both wild animals and your dog can bring fleas into your yard, and your wonderful green area can become a breeding ground for these nasty little insects.
-It’s best to enlist the help of trained fleas pest control specialists, so you’re completely sure that your garden will be cleared of any unwelcome guests.
+Both wild animals and your dog can bring fleas into your yard, and your wonderful green area can become a breeding ground for these nasty insects.
+To ensure that your garden will be cleared of any unwelcome guests it’s best to enlist the help of trained fleas pest control specialists.
+Professional exterminators have the knowledge and expertise to identify the source of fleas, remove them from your home, and prevent their return.
+They can also provide you with advice on how to protect your home from future flea infestations.

 Flea allergy dermatitis (FAD)